Research and Training Grants

 Applicants should be active microbiologists, having obtained their highest degree less than five years prior to the application deadline date or be a PhD student.
-They should be a member of a FEMS Member Society, at least one year before applying and be a resident in a European country or a country that has a FEMS member society.
+They should be a member of a FEMS Member Society.
+You can find a detailed overview of the requirements for this grant in the FEMS Grants Regulations.